qlawmarq/resume/Curriculum vitae_English.md

 - Developed multiple web applications from scratch, and maintained and scaled them.
   - Rate estimator app for financial brokers, user management web portal, etc...
+- Responsible for overall development process.
-- Setup the application infrastructures in Google Cloud
+- Setup the application infrastructures with Google Kubernetes Engine (GKE).
-- Creating a design by using design tool Figma
+- Creating a design by using design tool Figma.
 - Application Technologies
   - Python
   - TypeScript